open-feature/docs.openfeature.dev/README.md

 # OpenFeature Documentation

-This repository provides the documentation for OpenFeature.
+This repository provides the documentation for OpenFeature; including the SDK, flagd and the operator.

 ### Documentation Structure